VdanielVPL/RMBG/CONTRIBUTING.md

 # Building the Application

-If you wish to build the application yourself, you’ll need additional tools.
+If you wish to build the application yourself or contribute to the project, you are more than welcome!
+Pull requests are highly appreciated.
+Below are the instructions to build the application.

 ## 🛠 Build Prerequisites